About

 Forthcoming

-“Archival Temporalities and Queer Kinships in the Photographs of Diana Solís.”
+“Archival Resurgences and Latina Legacies in the Photographs of Diana Solís.”
 In Feminist Visual Solidarities and Kinships, edited by Erina Duganne, Susan Richmond, and Genevieve Hyacinthe.
-New Brunswick, NJ: Rutgers University Press, 2025. (chapter manuscript in progress)
+New Brunswick, NJ: Rutgers University Press, 2026. (chapter manuscript in progress)

 “Dismantling Latinx Monoliths: Representations of Material Culture, Communities, and Kinship in 1980s Chicago.”
-In The Routledge Handbook of American Material Culture Studies, edited by Kristin Hass (forthcoming, 2024)
+In The Routledge Handbook of American Material Culture Studies, edited by Kristin Hass (chapter manuscript accepted)

 Published